Detection Made Easy: Potentials of Large Language Models for Solidity Vulnerabilities: Conclusion and future scope

 We conduct an in-depth analysis of LLMs on the \textit{VulSmart} dataset using zero-shot, few-shot, and chain-of-thought prompting techniques, with performance measured via BLEU and ROUGE scores.
 Additionally, we evaluate the robustness of these fine-tuned models under adversarial attack scenarios.
 Although their performance decrease under these conditions, the fine-tuned models still outperform their base versions.

 Although this work adapts multi-class classification based on the type of vulnerabilities present in the code and their severity levels, our future plan is to strengthen this by pinpointing the exact line or vulnerable function within the code.
-We also plan to explore the impact on LLM learning by integrating semantic information such as Abstract Syntax Trees (AST), Control Flow Graphs (CFG), and Program Dependency Graphs (PDG) alongside the source code.
+As highlighted in RQ5, incorporating data dependency in combination with control-flow information significantly improves the model's understanding of the underlying semantics, resulting in enhanced vulnerability detection.
+In future work, we plan to further explore the impact of integrating richer semantic information into LLM learning.
+This will include the use of Augmented Control Flow Graphs (CFG), Program Dependency Graphs (PDG), System Dependency Graphs (SDG), and pattern based code slicing information, alongside the source code.
 This integration has significant potential for advancing vulnerability detection tasks.

 Notably, even in cases where the models misidentify the specific vulnerability type, they often correctly detect the presence of vulnerabilities.
 This suggests an exciting future direction: developing neuro-symbolic techniques that combine the intuitive reasoning abilities of LLMs with symbolic tools such as logical reasoning engines and static code analyzers.
 Such an approach could lead to more effective and interpretable solutions in smart contract vulnerability detection.